zanderfilet/zanderfilet.github.io/_projects/3_project.md

 </div>
 <p class="text-center">Left: Gradient magnitude composite, Right: Binarized edge image.</p>

 The order of convolutions can also be changed, by first convolving the Gaussian blur with the finite difference filters to produce a Derivative of Gaussian filter (DoG).
 This works because convolution is a linear and shift-invariant operation, so the order of convolution can be rearranged.
-In other words, $$(G * D_x) * I = (G * D_x) * I$$, where $G$ is the Gaussian filter and $I$ is the image.
+In other words, $$(G * D_x) * I = G * (D_x * I)$$, where $G$ is the Gaussian filter and $I$ is the image.

 <div class="row">
     <div class="col-sm">